AdobeDocs/document-cloud-learn.en/help/sign/sign-advanced-users/delegate-signature.md

 team: DC Product Marketing Retention and Engagement
 ---

-# Delegate Someone Else to Sign a Document
+# Delegating to Someone Else

 Learn to use the delegator role to send a document to an intermediary who can then route the document for signature.